Heytesbury railway station

-Heytesbury railway station is a former railway station near Heytesbury, Wiltshire, England, in the Wylye Valley, about three miles south of Warminster.
+Heytesbury railway station served the village of Heytesbury, in Wiltshire, England, between 1856 and 1955.
+It was a stop on the Salisbury branch line of the Great Western Railway.
+The station was sited in the Wylye Valley, about 3 mi south of Warminster.

+History

-The station serving Heytesbury opened on 30 June 1856, on the Salisbury branch line of the Great Western Railway next to the bridge carrying the minor road to Tytherington.
-Originally just a single track, the line was doubled eastwards in 1899 and then westwards to Warminster the following year.
-The original platform became the one used by trains towards Salisbury and a second was added with a small waiting shelter when the line was doubled, but there was never a footbridge between the two platforms.
+The station opened on 30 June 1856, on the Salisbury branch line of the Great Western Railway.
+It was sited next to the bridge carrying the minor road to Tytherington.

+Originally a single track, the line was doubled eastwards in 1899 and then westwards to Warminster the following year.
+The original platform became the one used by trains towards and a second was added with a small waiting shelter when the line was doubled, but there was never a footbridge between the two platforms.
 A goods shed stood on the north side of the line, to the east of the passenger facilities.

-A 3.5 mi branch line from the west end of the station was in use from about 1916 to 1926 to serve a military camp and hospital at Sutton Veny.
+A 3.5 mi branch line from the west end of the station was in use from about 1916 to 1926, to serve a military camp and hospital at Sutton Veny.

-The station closed on 19 September 1955 but the signal box, which was opposite the goods shed, remained open until May 1968.
-The original station building is still standing but the rest of the station was demolished.
+The station was closed on 19 September 1955 but the signal box, which was opposite the goods shed, remained open until May 1968.